Beltus/blog/_pages/about.md

 header:
   image: "/images/greentree.jpg"
 ---
-# Meet Beltus Nkwawir
+# Hello Everyone - Meet Beltus Nkwawir

 I'm currently a Computer Science graduate student at Istanbul Technical University whose passion and research interests are directed towards image processing, computer vision, Machine Learning and Deep Learning.
 I hold a bachelors degree in Telecommunications Engineering from the University of Buea.

-I am fascinated by the concept of why humans act the way they do, so I spent most of free time reading interesting articles and books related to human psychology.
+I am fascinated by the concept of why humans act the way they do, so I spent most of free time reading interesting articles and books related to human psychology and self-development.
 I love hanging out with friends and visiting different historical touristic sites found in Turkey.
-As an African, I was naturally born with the rhythm of music.
-In solitude, music becomes my best buddy.
+As an African, I was naturally born with the rhythm of music.so in solitude, music becomes my best buddy

 # What Do I Write About On This site?
 My primary objective for creating this site is to have a platform where I could freely share my ideas, experiences and knowledge to hundreds and if not thousands of passionate youths out there that are self-driven and willing fight for their dreams.